Skip to main content

 How to Sell Inherited Gold in the UK

 Inherited gold jewellery or coins?
-This guide covers everything you need to know about selling inherited gold in the UK, from probate requirements to finding the best buyers.
+This guide covers everything you need to know about selling inherited gold in the UK, from probate requirements to finding trusted gold buyers near you.

 A note on timing: There's no rush to sell inherited gold.
 Take time to grieve and make decisions when you feel ready.
 This guide will help when you decide to move forward, whether that's now or months from now.